Sean Godden was born in London, England. Having moved to Macau, China, less than a year old, he started studying the piano at the age of 6.

 In June 2024, Sean won the Jury Special Prize for Excellence in the Concours Ile-de-France Piano Competition in Paris as well as securing the First Prize at the Watford Festival Piano Competition in February 2025.

-Sean has also been awarded First Prize in the EPTA UK National Piano Competition in March 2025, as well as First Prize at the RNCM’s annual Mark Ray Piano Recital Prize in May 2025.
+Sean has also been awarded First Prize in the EPTA UK National Piano Competition in March 2025, as well as First Prize at the RNCM’s annual Mark Ray Piano Recital Prize in May 2025 and the RNCM Marjorie Clementi Memorial Award in July 2025.

 Sean's most recent achievement has been taking part in a concert featuring the last five Piano Sonatas by Beethoven in May 2025, where he concluded the Sonata Marathon with Beethoven's ‘Hammerklavier’ Sonata (op 106).